gelisam/hawk/README.md

 Note that `Prelude` is loaded with the qualified name `P`, so its functions are not directly visible.

+An example of module file can be found [in the example directory](https://github.com/melrief/HSProcess/blob/master/examples/modules/modules).

 ### User defined functions

 It is possible to define new function to be used in Haskell Stream Processor inside the file `$HOME/.hsp/toolkit.hs`.

+An example of toolkit can be found [in the example directory](https://github.com/melrief/HSProcess/blob/master/examples/toolkit/toolkit.hs)

 ## Differences with the Glasgow Haskell Compiler